- Benefits and Total Rewards

 Michael R. (Mike) Hightower, Chief Public Affairs Officer

-Previous to joining JEA, Mike chaired the following Civic and Trade Associations: United States Naval Academy, Jacksonville Chamber of Commerce, Florida House, Associated Industries of Florida, Florida Insurance Council, Florida News Service, Florida College System Foundation, Jacksonville Library Foundation, Jacksonville Political Leadership Institute, JaxBiz, Duval County Republican Party, and the Cecil Field Base Closure Commission.
+Prior to joining JEA, Hightower chaired a number of civic and trade associations, including the United States Naval Academy, Jacksonville Chamber of Commerce, Florida House, Associated Industries of Florida, Florida Insurance Council, Florida News Service, Florida College System Foundation, Jacksonville Library Foundation, Jacksonville Political Leadership Institute, JaxBiz, Duval County Republican Party and the Cecil Field Base Closure Commission.

 Throughout the state, he is well-known for his political leadership, having served as chair or finance chair for more than 580 successful local, state, and/or federal candidates since 1972.
 He has assisted in raising more than $136.3 million for charitable, candidate and political party campaigns since 1981.